 How Cybersecurity Evolved (the 1990s – 2000s)

 During the 1990s, the internet became available to more significant numbers of people, who, in turn, began to share more of their personal information online.
-A considerable number of corporations and governments as well started to incorporate the use of the internet in their work environment to facilitate their employees’ tasks.
-This widespread use of the internet created the ultimate opportunity for cybercriminals to develop their cyberattack skills.
+A considerable number of corporations and governments also started to incorporate the Internet into their work environment to facilitate their employees’ tasks.
+This widespread internet use created the ultimate opportunity for cybercriminals to develop their cyberattack skills.

 As a result of this rise in cybersecurity attacks, it was imminent to produce cybersecurity software on a larger scale to help protect the increasing amounts of shared data online.
 By the mid-1990s, antivirus software was exponentially produced as the complexity of cyberattacks continued.

 By the 2000s, the involvement of criminal organisations in more professional and consistent cyberattacks meant these attacks became more serious and damaging.
 Different governments began conducting politically-motivated cyberattacks against rival governments, adding a serious side to cyberattacks.
-Attacks until then were mainly motivated by profit.
+Until then, attacks were mainly motivated by profit.

 Following a series of damaging cyberattacks during the 2000s and 2010s, world legislators began to pay more attention to criminalising these attacks.
 Such notorious attacks include the MafiaBoy attack in 2000, the theft of millions of credit card credentials and information in 2009 and the cyberattack on Google China in 2009.

 The Computer Fraud and Abuse Act in the US was initially enacted in 1986 as an amendment to the computer fraud law.
 During the 1990s and 2000s, legislators amended the act several times to accommodate the increase in cyberattacks.
-These amendments aimed at widening the scope of criminalisation of actions deemed as harmful in the virtual world.
+These amendments aimed to widen the scope of criminalisation of actions deemed harmful in the virtual world.

 The Present of Cybersecurity (2020 onward)

-The rapid development of internet-dependent services, increased incorporation of the Internet of Things or IoT technology, AI, online banking and the creation of complete virtual worlds online in the past years is a double-sided weapon.
-On one side, this development will help the environment greatly and save time and space.
-But on the other side, unimaginable amounts of data are available online and are potential targets for cyberattacks.
+The rapid development of internet-dependent services, increased incorporation of the Internet of Things or IoT technology, AI, online banking, and the creation of complete virtual worlds online in the past years are double-sided weapons.
+On the one hand, this development will greatly help the environment and save time and space.
+On the other hand, unimaginable amounts of data are available online and are potential targets for cyberattacks.

-In the two years of the raging Covid-19 pandemic, 2019 and 2020, there was a pressing need for organisations to migrate their databases to cloud services.
-This migration allowed employees to access their company accounts and network from home in order to keep the workflow going.
-Cloud migration created a new level of threat to the cybersecurity of organisations.
+During the two years of the raging COVID-19 pandemic, 2019 and 2020, organisations urgently needed to migrate their databases to cloud services.
+This migration allowed employees to access their company accounts and network from home to keep the workflow going.
+However, cloud migration created a new level of threat to organisations’ cybersecurity.

-The vast amount of data transferred online as a result of the pandemic represented a golden opportunity for cybercriminals.
+The vast amount of data transferred online due to the pandemic represented a golden opportunity for cybercriminals.
 Statistics show cybercrime complaints during 2020 amounted to more than 800,000.
-Twenty-seven per cent of cyberattacks during the pandemic targeted banks and healthcare systems, and a staggering 47% of employees stated they fell to phishing scams through email during the first months of the pandemic.
+Twenty-seven per cent of cyberattacks during the pandemic targeted banks and healthcare systems, and a staggering 47% of employees stated they fell for phishing scams through email during the first months of the pandemic.

 The Rage of Ransomware during Covid-19

-Ransomware proved to be the most dangerous form of cyberattack during the last few years.
+Ransomware proved the most dangerous form of cyberattack during the last few years.
 The first half of 2020 saw a 72% increase in ransomware attacks, according to the KPMG report of the same year.
-One of the most alarming facts in 2021 is that more than 45% of organisations hit by ransomware attacks paid the required ransom, while only 61% were able to get their data back.
-This process brought total ransoms paid to more than $1 billion and caused losses of more than $159 billion of downtime.
+One of the most alarming facts in 2021 is that more than 45% of organisations hit by ransomware attacks paid the required ransom, while only 61% could get their data back.
+This process brought total ransoms paid to over $1 billion and caused losses of more than $159 billion of downtime.

 All the previous factors brought the size of the cybersecurity market to more than $197 billion in 2020.
 This number is expected to reach $345.4 billion by 2026 and $478.68 billion by 2030.
-Cybercriminals are likely to conduct a ransomware attack every 11 seconds this year, which will increase global costs to more than $20 billion.
+Cybercriminals will likely conduct a ransomware attack every 11 seconds this year, increasing global costs to more than $20 billion.

 In 2022, LockBit remains the main ransomware threat, with more than 62% of ransomware attacks throughout the year, with more than 430 attacks carried across 61 countries worldwide.
-The most successful method of counteracting ransomware attacks is data back-up, encryption and avoiding paying the ransom at all costs.
-If you constantly back up your data and encrypt it, a cyberattack that encrypts the data and threats to wipe it wouldn’t pose any problem.
+The most successful methods of counteracting ransomware attacks are data backup, encryption, and avoiding paying ransom at all costs.
+If you constantly back up your data and encrypt it, a cyberattack that encrypts it and threatens to wipe it wouldn’t pose any problem.

 “The past is a window into the future.”

 Cybersecurity evolved at the speed of time to keep up with the fast movement of the technological world.
-Proper cybersecurity software, data back-up, data encryption and, most importantly, proper training of the human force pose the best methods in diminishing the threats of cybercrime.
+Proper cybersecurity software, data backup, data encryption and, most importantly, proper human force training pose the best methods for diminishing cybercrime threats.